suvreal/Krudo/README.md

 # Krudo
-A basic PHP framework application for your product management written in pure PHP OOP.
+A basic pure PHP nano framework application for product management.
 - PHP 8
 - Made with fun and love
-- version 0.2
+- dev version 0.25

 ## Features:
 - CRUD of product data